-Takata air bag problems offer consumers chance at prevention
+Takata airbag problems offer consumers a chance at prevention

-The normal process gets flipped on its head sometimes, such as in the matter of Takata air bags.
+The normal process gets flipped on its head sometimes, such as in the matter of Takata airbags.
 Readers surely are familiar with this issue.
-The passive safety devices have been standard equipment in most passenger vehicles for many years.
+Passive safety devices have been standard equipment in most passenger vehicles for many years.
 In the past few years, though, it’s been discovered that millions of models made by Takata could be unsafe.
 The chemical propellants that inflate the bags can become unstable from humidity and moisture and go off unexpectedly.
 It can happen with such force that canister shrapnel spews into vehicle passengers.